scottosmith/sos-blog/content/blog/2019-09-27/index.md

 <br><br>
 ![ ](https://drive.google.com/uc?id=1H5wSKFCSkji3UqEJ6gaGheJgNuCycj0h)

 We posted up above the Colorado River off a road that's known for offroading.
-I've taken that road before when I was out here in a 4WD, it's a rough dirt road that goes all the way to Canyonlands Nat'l Park ending with steep switchbacks up a cliff face and spitting you out right by an entrance to the park... but on the park side.
+I've taken it before when I was out here in a 4WD, it's a rough dirt road that goes all the way to Canyonlands Nat'l Park ending with steep switchbacks up a cliff face and spitting you out right by an entrance to the park... but on the park side.
 Free entry.
 It's an amazing road, one of the coolest drives I've ever taken.

 ![ ](https://drive.google.com/uc?id=17kzSejEtVSrwS_21PVSEEBErW624BYXC)
 <br><br>